Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: Method

 \section{Method}

 The overall methodology is illustrated in Fig. 1.
-In the following, we will describe the proposed multi-scale and cross-modality feature learning method in detail, with a focus on how the four aspects of features are extracted and exploited in our framework.
+In the following, we will describe the proposed multi-scale feature learning framework in detail, concentrating on the extraction and utilization of features across four distinct scales within our framework.